 While no payment method is 100% immune to fraud, virtual cards are significantly more secure than checks.
 Five features help prevent theft and protect against loss.

 1. Unique account number – Virtual card numbers are coded for a specific supplier and a set amount.
 They can’t be processed without the correct supplier credentials and they can’t be charged for an unauthorized amount.

 2. Automatic deactivation – Once a payment is processed, a virtual account number automatically becomes inactive and can’t be used again.
 This reduces the risk of intentional fraud as well as accidental duplicate charges.

 3. MCC controls – Organizations have the ability to designate allowable MCCs for their program.
 Fraud risk can be reduced by blocking MCCs that your organization wouldn’t likely be making payments to.

-4. Account number expiration – Virtual accounts can be coded with expiration dates to ensure that suppliers process payments in a timely manner.
+4. Account number expiration – Virtual credit cards can be coded with expiration dates to ensure that suppliers process payments in a timely manner.
 If a payment isn’t processed within the allowable timeframe, the account number expires and can’t be charged.
 Limiting the time that an account number is active reduces exposure to fraud.

 The best defense against fraud is to prevent it from happening in the first place.
 If your organization doesn’t conduct regular reviews of its payment security policies and practices, make that the first priority.
-Plans should address scams initiated by individuals – such as phone calls and letters – as well as automated, electronic cybercrimes like phishing and hacking.
+Plans should address scams initiated by individuals – such as phone calls and letters – as well as automated, electronic cybercrimes like business email compromise, phishing and hacking.
 Are procedures in place?
 Do employees have the tools and training they need to put them into practice?